Educational Services — DYS Frequently Asked Questions

 General | Treatment | Special Issues, Population | Educational | Juvenile Court | Employment

-Some youth committed to the Division of Youth Services are prohibited from returning to regular public school due to the Safe School Act.
-As a result, the division has increased its capacity to provide alternative education services to youth living in their home communities and has also increased its efforts to assist youth obtain a HiSET.
-Service coordinators have identified alternative education including the STAR DYS online learning program, training and employment options for some youth who are unable to return to public school.
+Some youth committed to DYS are prohibited from returning to regular public school due to the Safe School Act.
+As a result, DYS has strengthened its capacity to make available alternative education services to youth served in their home communities as well as in DYS residential facilities.
+DYS has increased its efforts to assist youth obtain a HiSET or a Missouri high school diploma if returning to a regular public school is not an option.
+Service coordinators have identified alternative education including the STAR DYS online learning program and training/employment options for some youth who are unable to return to the public-school setting.

-Youth earn credits needed for graduation based upon performance and attendance.
-The Division of Youth Services may issue high school diplomas to students who meet the Missouri requirements for graduation.
-In addition, students transferring from the Division of Youth Services to another high school in Missouri, accredited by the State Board of Education, should have their grade placement and credits accepted as stated on the transcript.
+Yes, a youth earn credits needed for graduation based upon classroom performance and attendance.
+DYS issues high school diplomas to students who meet the Missouri requirements for graduation.
+In addition, students transferring from DYS to another high school in Missouri should have their grade placement and credits accepted as stated on the transcript.
 DYS students may elect to study for and take the HiSET as a high school equivalency secondary completion.
+DYS pays any cost incurred for the HiSET when a youth assigned to our program takes it.

 In Fiscal Year 2023 approximately 84% of youth in the Division of Youth Services who took the HiSET examination passed.